-Thousands of people every year are seriously injured in falling accidents, many resulting in permanent disability.
-While some falling accidents are unavoidable, other times the fault lays with a property owner or a business owner’s employees for failing to act to correct a known safety issue or perform regular maintenance.
+Thousands of people every year are seriously hurt when fall accidents occur, many resulting in debilitating injuries and even permanent disability.
+While some falling accidents are unavoidable, other times, the fault lies with a property owner or a business owner’s employees for failing to act to correct a known safety issue or perform regular maintenance on the property.
 In these cases, a Columbia slip and fall lawyer can help an injured victim get the money they need to make a full recovery.

 When a person slips or trips and falls on a floor, down a flight of stairs, or on a rough patch of sidewalk, we call these incidents “slip and fall” accidents.
 The injuries that result from these accidents are called slip and fall injuries.
-When slip and fall injuries are caused by the negligence of a property owner, that owner may be able to be held legally liable for those injuries.
-All property owners have a legal responsibility to make their properties safe for visitors.
+When these types of injuries are caused by the negligence of a property owner, that owner may be able to be held legally liable for those injuries.
+This is because all property owners have a legal responsibility to make their properties safe for visitors.
 Failing to do so is grounds for a lawsuit when someone slips and suffers serious injuries.

 If the building was not constructed to code, for example, the building owner, contractor, and/or architect may be liable for any injuries that result due to poor construction, such as uneven floors that create hazardous conditions.
-If a visitor falls and slips on a set of apartment stairs that has a broken handrail, the complex owner may be able to be sued.
+If a visitor falls and slips on a set of apartment stairs with a broken handrail, the complex owner may be able to be sued.

 How Common Are Slip and Fall Accidents?